blueseanz/robofriends/README.md

-This is a frontend applicaiton written by React.
+This is a frontend applicaiton written by React + Redux.
 It uses a list of people and generate robots by people's name by access Restful API from https://robohash.org/ User can also search the robots by people's name.